Projektbeschreibung

 Stand/Resultate

-During this project stage, we optimized the existing simulator suitable for patient-specific training, standardized our head model production protocols, converted DICOM to a 3D model algorithm, and conducted a feasibility study.
-The patient-specific research was carried out for two patients by two neurosurgeons and reviewed by a blinded neurosurgeon.
-The Innobooster project aims to complete the process workflow in preparing patient-specific replicas for personalized case training:
+During this project stage, we optimized the simulator suitable for patient-specific training, standardized our head model production protocols, converted DICOM to a 3D model through an autonomous AI-based algorithm, and conducted a feasibility study.
+The patient-specific research was carried out for two patients by two neurosurgeons and reviewed by blinded neurosurgeons.
+The Innobooster project supported completing the process workflow in preparing patient-specific replicas for personalized case training and validating the concept for commercialization.
+In the following months, the startup SurgeonsLab AG will collaborate with top medical centers globally in recruiting patients for clinical studies.
+The observation studies will allow the company to prepare for the regulations and certifications and roll the technology into the market.

 Links